JoshuaYerdon/Excel-Dashboard/README.md

-# Excel Dashboard + Pivot Table Demonstration
+# Excel Dashboard + PivotTable Demonstration

 ![image](https://github.com/user-attachments/assets/6f2861c7-20eb-4ec5-8335-8aadedd07582)
  <BR>
 **_The following dashboard can be accessed [HERE](https://1drv.ms/x/s!AuV0f7giR2NGhC6TURBWo16u7rl8?e=SQLigE) and in this repository._**

-## Project Description
+## Dashboard Description
 I found a simple dataset about ranking ramen types on Kaggle.
 It included things like the rating, type of ramen, brand, country, and the form or packaging of the ramen.
 This project will showcase my ability to use foundational Excel functions, and make charts/pivot charts for data visualization.